BasThomas/basthomas.github.io/_posts/2021-12-28-improving-voiceover.md

 While I think these are two great examples, it may be hard to wrap your head around what should (and shouldn't) go into the `accessibilityValue`.
-Note, though, that it is more than OK (and very likely) for it to be empty.
+Note, though, that it is more than OK (and not unlikely) for it to be empty.
 Plus, it describes a value _of_ the element.
 So it wouldn't make too much sense to put in some data of a complicated cell, for example.